On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Spectrally filtered quantum optimization algorithms

 This can be accomplished by introducing a register of auxiliary qubits, applying a gate sequence that maps the sum of the constraint terms to a fraction of that register to store $E$, using a second fraction of that register to compute $f \of{E}$, applying a sequence of controlled-phase gates to advance the phase by $f \of{E}$, and then uncomputing the previous steps to return the register to its initial state.
-The entire process is sketched in figure~\ref{fig:folder}.
+The entire process is sketched in Fig.~\ref{fig:folder}.
 Provided $f$ is a relatively simple function, this adds a multiplicative overhead which is polylogarithmic in $N$, since $E \of{m}$ is bounded by a polynomial in $N$ and each arithmetic operation takes $O \of{\log{N}}$ steps.\footnote{We note that for any choice of $f$ more complex than multiplying $E$ by a constant (something that does not require auxiliary qubits to begin with), any spatial locality the graph might have is lost in this step, since $E \of{m}$ is a global quantity which we are deforming with $f$.}

-We define \emph{spectral warping} as any $f$ which applies a nonlinear rescaling of $E$, such as $f \of{E} = c E^2$, and \emph{spectral folding} as a choice of $f$ that mirrors $E$ about a specific value, e.g. $f \of{E} = \abs{E-E_t}$.
-The core idea is sketched in figure~\ref{foldfig}, and these two methods can of course be composed.
-Incorporating this operation enormously expands the space of quantum optimization algorithms we can define; in this work we focus on two choices, \emph{linear} and \emph{quadratic} spectral folding.
-Specifically, if we choose our problem normalization via including a multiplicative constant\footnote{Formally, this choice assumes that we know the fraction of the $N_C$ constraints which are satisfied in the ground state, something that we cannot know in advance of running our quantum optimization algorithm!
-However, we can simply repeatedly run the algorithm with different normalization choices to guess its value, a prefactor overhead of at most $O \of{N_C}$.} so that the ground state energy is $E_{\mathrm{GS}}=-N$, and let $E_t = A N$ for a constant $A$, then we define linear and quadratic spectral folding as
+The algorithms we consider in this work use two classes of filter function, which we call \emph{nonlinear folding} and \emph{warping} transformations, both of which assume that the classical problem has been normalized \footnote{Formally, this choice assumes that we know the fraction of the $N_C$ constraints which are satisfied in the ground state, something that we cannot know in advance of running our quantum optimization algorithm!
+However, we can simply repeatedly run the algorithm with different normalization choices to guess its value, a prefactor overhead of at most $O \of{N_C}$.} so that $-N \leq E \leq N$.
+We define the nonlinear folding transformation as: